renatoathaydes/dartle/README.md

 Bye!
 ```

+Notice that the `dartle` executable will cache resources to make builds run faster.
+It uses the `.dartle_tool/` directory, in the working directory, to manage the cache.
+**You should not commit this directory into source control** as it caches resources based on their
+absolute paths.

 ##### Option 2: using dart

 As `dartle.dart` files are simple Dart files, you can also execute them with `dart`, of course: